IBM/smart-email-support/README.md

   - Paste the copied content here and click on `Import` button.
   - The Node-RED flow is now imported.
 - Update email and service details in Node-RED flow.
+  - Email Node
     - Double click to open `FromEmail` node.
 Update `Userid` and `Password` fields here.
 This is the customer support email id which needs to be monitored by organisations to receive emails from customers.
 For this code pattern, you can use your existing email id or create a new email account with gmail and provide the details here.
 Also, if required, update the refresh rate, which is in seconds, so that the node will look for new emails at regular intervals.
 The imported flow has a refresh rate of 360 seconds or 6 minutes.
 Click `Done`.
+  - Customer Data Search node
     - Double click on `customer_data_search` node.
     - Click the edit button against the field `Server`.
     - Enter Cloudant database service instance's `Host`, `Username` and `Password` and click `Update`.
 Click `Done`.
+  - Add Model Id node
     - Next we will need to update the Model Id of the WKS model that was deployed on NLU.
 Copy that model id to clipboard.
     - Double click `Add Model Id` node and update the model id against `msg.nlu_options.entity_model`.
 Click `Done`.
+  - NLU Node
     - Double click on `nlu` node and specify NLU service instance credentials and click on `Done`.
+  - NLC Node
     - Double click on `NLClassifier` node.
 Update NLC credentials.
-Update classifier_id as noted in [this section](##4-create-nlc-service-instance).
+Update classifier_id as noted in [this section](#4-create-nlc-service-instance).
 Click `Done`.
+  - Email db cloudant node
     - Double click on `email db cloudant node`.
     - Click the edit button against the field `Server`.
     - Enter Cloudant database service instance's `Host`, `Username` and `Password` and click `Update`.
 Click `Done`.
 - Deploy Node-RED flow and check if it is working fine.
   - Click on `Deploy` on the top right corner of the screen.
   - Send an email from your email id (which acts as customer email - ensure that this email details are updated in customer_data database) to customer support email id as updated in FromEmail node of Node-RED.